jmcguire/learning/design_patterns/factory_method/README.md

 ## Factory Method Pattern

-Put the pizzacreation function back into the store class, but force subclasses to define it.
+Put the pizza creation function back into the store class, but force subclasses to define it.

  - In the Factory Pattern, we have a concrete class that has all the non-changing (common) elements, and is given a factory that contains all the changing elements.
 It uses the factory to generate the correct object.
- - In Factory Method Pattern, we have an abstract class that is has all the non-changing elements, and it is subclassed wholey for the changing elements.
+ - In Factory Method Pattern, we have an abstract class that is has all the non-changing elements, and it is subclassed wholly for the changing elements.
 Instead of having separate factory objects, we the factory is baked into the class itself.

 ## OO Principle

-Encapulation.
+Encapsulation.

 Depend on abstractions, not concrete classes.